aldavigdis/dvorak-is-mac/readme.md

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/deed.en_GB.

 # Attributions
-This keyboard laput is based on the US English Dvorak layout included with Mac OS X and adapted for the Icelandic language by Stefan Vignir.
+This keyboard layout is based on the US English Dvorak layout included with Mac OS X and adapted for the Icelandic language by Stefan Vignir.